dask/distributed/docs/source/scheduling-state.rst

     Note that this is in addition to the worker's log, which the client can fetch on request (up to a certain length). keep-alive
-    A worker informs that it's still online and responsive register-worker
+    A worker informs that it's still online and responsive.
+This uses the batched stream channel, as opposed to :meth:`distributed.worker.Worker.heartbeat` and
+    :meth:`Scheduler.heartbeat_worker` which use dedicated RPC comms, and is needed to prevent firewalls from closing down the batched stream. register-worker
     A new worker was added to the network unregister